Are Online And Real Life Friendships The Same? How The Internet Makes A Difference

-Even if your online friend lives just a few hours from you, you're probably not going to visit them every weekend or anything.
-You two have lives, and arranging a meeting with your online friend can be difficult, and costly if they live far.
-There is a plus to that, as mentioned above, but if you need your social fix, having online-only friends may not work.
+Even if your online friend lives just a few hours from you, you're probably not going to visit them that often.
+You two have separate lives and arranging a meeting can be difficult – and costly.

-The problem with text is that there isn't enough communication.
-Body language and tone of voice are absent.
+Some forms of digital communication – like texting – can be misconstrued because body language and tone of voice are absent.
 You can use emojis, but they're not always helpful.
-Taking offensive to a benign message is common.
-It's also common to not get the hint that someone doesn't want to talk to you.
-Be patient, and remember that miscommunications will happen.
-You probably won't need to hire a relationship counselor to fix your online friendship, but you never know.
+Taking offense to a benign message is common.
+It's can also be harder to get the hint that someone doesn't want to talk to you.
+Be patient and remember that miscommunications will happen.

 Harder To Make Up

-If you're going to be friends with someone for a long time, you're going to get into fights.
-Be it a disagreement or a misunderstanding (which can be caused by the miscommunication above problem.)
-With IRL friends, you may get mad at each other for a while but then bury the hatchet.
-Especially if the two of you have mutual friends.
-Sometimes, making up is the best option to keep the friend circle going, and it's a good thing.
-You're going to get into fights.
+If you're going to be friends with someone for a long time, you're probably going to get into disagreements at some point.
+With in-person friendships, you may get mad at each other for a while but then make up – especially if the two of you have mutual friends.
+Sometimes, making up is the best option to keep the friend circle going.

 With an online friend, however, it's easy for them to get mad, hit the block button, and then find another online friend, forgetting about you in the process.
-When you're blocked, it gets difficult to try to reach them.
+When you're blocked, it becomes difficult to try to reach them.
 It's also socially unacceptable to make another account and try talking to them.
-The online friend may even forget they blocked you.

 When communicating with an online friend, keep your cool if there is an argument.
 Don't reach for the block button.
 Take some time alone and talk again with a cool head.
 If you do hit the block button, remember you can always unblock.